 Venice can be quite cold and damp in the winter, which is what leads people to make summer vacation plans and to avoid it otherwise.
-What they’re missing, however, is the magic of Venice at Christmas.
+What they’re missing, however, is the magic of a Venetian Christmas.

 Yes, it’s still cold and damp – but provided you’ve got the right clothing and footwear, that shouldn’t matter in the least.
 Your reward is a quiet city without the throngs of summer tourists.